pbugnion/gmaps/docs/source/app_tutorial.rst

   data analysis workflows, encapsulation will improve your ability to reason about the code.
 - As part of the class constructor, we use :func:`gmaps.figure` to create a figure.
-We add use :func:`gmaps.drawing_layer` to create a drawing layer, which we add to the figure.
+We then use :func:`gmaps.drawing_layer` to create a drawing layer, which we add to the figure.
 We also create a ``widgets.Text`` widget.
 This is a text box in which we will write the address.
 We then wrap our figure and the text box in a single ``widgets.VBox``, a widget container that stacks widgets